Transport-for-the-North/caf.van/docs/source/start.rst

 ===========

 CAF.van is provided as a Python package and a command-line utility.
-The command-line utility can be used to run the complete caf.van process, without using Python directly, and should be used for most cases.
-For more bespoke use-case caf.van functionality can be called directly from Python.
+The command-line utility can be used to run the complete caf.van process without using Python directly.
+This should be used for most use-cases.
+To interact directly with caf.van's underlying functionality, it can be imported and called directly from Python.
  See :ref:`usage` for details.

 CAF.van can be installed from pip, conda-forge or **pipx (when using as a command-line utility).**